jason-smart/1701QCA-Assignment1/replicationproject/replication.md

 *What I thought before:*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+I believed that microinteractions were trivial, unimportant things when designing a product that's main purpose is to be interacted with.

+*What I learned:*

+That smaller interactions that are often forgettable take part in the overall experience of a product and should be important parts of focus in design phases.
+Accomplishing simple tasks often works together to accomplish a larger task, but when each microinteraction is tedious and/or broken, the user will quikcly become confused and angry.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:*

+It would be interesting to dive deeper into how microinteractions effect user experience overall as well as common design processes that cover the smaller interactions.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:*

+This relates to my project in the sense that the two main points of interaction are microinteractions (rolling the car over the two gates).
+If this was overcomplicated or provided no feedback than the interaction would be dull and boring and would sour the overall experience of the user

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

 *What I thought before:*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Design is an extremely niche job area that only certain people will be able to understand.

+*What I learned:*

+The growing amount of technology and new generations allows an influx of designers that are natively comfortable with technology.
+Already being comfortable in the area allows them to prototype things quickly and efficiently with personal experience that improves the design catered to other people.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:*

+I would like to more about the step by step process that goes into prototyping a product and the different stages if creation that it goes through.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:*

+Prototyping is an important stage in any project as continuity and consistency of function needs to be upheld through different iterations of the product.

 ## Interaction flowchart ##